 The operator provides lodging, meals, and admission to attractions for the tour directors/escort, and is usually required to provide admission to attractions for a step-on guide.
 Meals are usually negotiable.
 Lodging is not needed for a step-on guide.
 In addition depending on the practices of each tour operator tipping by tour members may or may not be allowed.
 If a tour operator prices a tour inclusive of gratuities, a gratuity should be budgeted.

-1. Discuss the factors which affect the tour cost?
+1. Answer the following questions.
+Discuss the factors which affect the tour cost?
+2. What do you mean by cost sheet?